 Does your Flexible PVC pipe fit standard Sch 40 fittings?

 - YES!
 Both Sch 40 and Sch 80 fittings will glue to Flexible PVC pipe using standard PVC glue and primer.
 Cut the pipe, prime both the pipe and fitting, glue both pipe and fitting and stick them together.
 That's it.
 Just like any other PVC pipe.
+Our flexible pvc pipe will NOT work DWV, Drainage, SDR35, CTS or other non-standard fittings.

 On your 3 ways, 4 ways, 5 ways, and some other fittings, you show "furniture grade" and plumbing grade fittings.
 What is the difference?